-A few years back Google apps used to be my choice of service for creating domain-specific business email addresses.
-But last year they shut down their free sign-up and now you need to pay for every user account on Google apps.
+A few years back, G Suite was my choice of service for creating domain-specific business email addresses.
+But last year, they shut down their free sign-up, and now you need to pay for every email account on GSuite.

-For those who are looking for free domain-specific email options, you still have a couple of option such as using your domain provider or use cPanel to create a free email account or use Zoho mail.
+For those looking for free domain-specific email options, you still have a couple of options, such as using your domain provider or using cPanel to create a free email account or using Zoho mail.

-I discovered Zoho Mail free domain email address feature a few days back, and it’s indeed something which you will love.
+I discovered Zoho Mail’s free domain email address feature a few days back, and it’s indeed something that you will love.
 They also have a premium option (With additional features), but if your requirement is up to 10 users, the free version will suffice your need.
 In this detailed guide, I will show you how to set up your domain Email address for free using ZohoMail.

 The signup and set process are easy and it took me only 7 minutes to complete all the steps.
 To get started, go to their free mail signup page here and enter your domain email address.